 Accessories

-- Craft Hybrid Weather Gloves ($39) – My go to because they have fingers, but then a little mitten hood that both keeps me warmer and cuts the wind.
+- Craft Hybrid Weather Gloves ($39) – My go-to because they have fingers, but then a little mitten hood that both keeps me warmer and cuts the wind.

-- Running Beanie with Ponytail Spot ($29)- I’m not sure why there are less of these available from brands now, I FREAKING LOVE mine.
+- On Running Core Beanie($40)- I’m not sure why there are fewer of these available from brands now, I FREAKING LOVE mine.
 It feels better not to have my hair tucked up against my neck.

 Snow